equationW/FCI/README.md

-Simple test of uploading files
+Simple test of uploading files.

 Not complete code!